isabeldahlgren/isabeldahlgren.github.io/content/about/index.md

 ---
-draft: true
+draft: false
 ---

-I'm a bachelor's student in mathematics/computer science at KTH in Stockholm, Sweden.
-In my spare time, I enjoy reading.
-Here, you'll mostly find blog posts related to my studies.
-Every now and then, I publish book notes.
+I am a third-year student in Engineering Mathematics at KTH in Stockholm, Sweden.
+Here you will find blog posts related to my studies: expository writing, thoughts on studying mathematics, etc.